cezarovici/goLayouter/README.md

 ```

 #### Creating test files
-For test files, use the following syntax:
+For test files, go-layouter has the following syntax:
 ```sh
 # t for simple tests
 # tt for tdd
 ```

-If you want to create a folder structure like this:
+For this app
 ```sh
 my_project
 ├── main